McGarrah Technical Blog

 Conclusion

-Building this plugin was a two-part challenge: creating robust infrastructure (Part 1) and implementing the core functionality (Part 2).
+Building this plugin was a three-part challenge: creating robust infrastructure (Part 1), implementing the core functionality (this article), and integrating it into a real project (Part 3).
 The Jekyll plugin architecture proved flexible and powerful, while Pandoc’s conversion capabilities enabled professional document generation.

 Key technical achievements: